stellio-hub/stellio-context-broker/API_Quick_Start.md

 The provided examples make use of the HTTPie command line tool (installation instructions: https://httpie.org/docs#installation)

+All requests are grouped in a Postman collection that can be found [here](https://www.getpostman.com/collections/a8d09cb6dbf352774eec).

+For more details about how to import a Postman collection see https://learning.postman.com/docs/getting-started/importing-and-exporting-data/.

 ## Provide credentials

 - Calls to The API must include an `Authorization` header containing a Bearer access token.
 It takes the following form: